Skip to content

 loadConfig → createProvider → resolveNextAction → runClaude → repeat

-1. Load config — crewbit reads your workflow YAML once at startup and validates it.
+1. Load config — crewbit reads your workflow YAML at the start of every cycle.

 2. Resolve next action — transitions are checked in declaration order.
 The first transition whose from status has a pending issue wins.
 If nothing is ready, crewbit waits and backs off exponentially.